Studio Backlot Tour: Tram tour

 After exiting the canyon the tram traveled through parts of the boneyard again.
 Guests would go past the Lights, Motors, Action!
 Extreme Stunt Show stadium and practice areas.
-The tram also passed Walt Disney's private airplane.
+The tram also passed Walt Disney's private airplane, a Grumman Gulfstream I that is now on display at the Palm Springs Air Museum.
 After passing the plane, the tram pulls in to the exit and unloaded into the AFI Showcase room.

 Post-ride

 In order to leave the attraction, guests had to walk through an American Film Institute museum exhibit based on AFI's 50 Greatest Villains.
 Many of the villains on the list were represented with life-sized figures in display cases, with drawings and pictures of them from their films.
 The entire list was presented with pictures of all of the villains on a wall in the building.
 While guests on the Backlot Tour had to go through the exhibit to exit, it was not necessary to go on the tour to see the exhibit, as it was possible to enter it through the exit.
 The exhibit and store were closed in August 2014, a month prior to the attraction's closure.